 Dr. Paula Reiter, Associate Professor of English, and Dr. Maureen Leonard, Associate Professor of biology, discuss their work on "FLIPping the classroom" in the first installments of Mount Mary's "ped talks," available for viewing now.

-Dr. Jashinsky, from Mount Mary's Master of Science in Counseling Program, will focus on creative and practical strategies to maximize learning from the experience of others (guest speakers, outings, etc.) in the classroom environment.
-The benefits, challenges, and methods of assessing student learning from these experiences will also be presented.
+Terri Jashinsky, Ph.D., Assistant Professor, Graduate Program in Counseling, focuses on creative and practical strategies to maximize learning from the experience of others (guest speakers, outings, etc.) in the classroom environment.
+The benefits, challenges, and methods of assessing student learning from these experiences will are presented in "Inviting Real Life Into the Classroom: Enriching Student Learning Through the Experience of Others."

 |Jennifer Peterson, Ph.D., assistant professor of communication, leads the creation of Mount Mary's new Health communication concentration.
 Her passion for teaching health communication stems from her dissertation studying the support experiences of women living with HIV and AIDS.
 She wants her students to be "critical consumers of messages" and to raise their voices and realize there may be voices not present in the conversation.
 Read more about Jennifer in the latest edition of the Mount Mary Magazine.|